 This session will ask, what are the needs of existing and target businesses in the region, and how can MK:U work with businesses to deliver the skills, and the graduates that the Arc and the UK economy needs?

 Speakers at this event include: Professor Lynette Ryals OBE (Chief Executive, MK:U); Manroop Khela (Chief Transformation Officer, Santander UK); and Rt Hon.
 David Laws (Executive Chairman, Education Policy Institute).
-Other invited speakers include: Rt Hon.
-Jake Berry MP (Minister for the Northern Powerhouse and Local Growth); and Baroness Neville-Rolfe.
-Invited to chair: Sebastian Payne (Whitehall Correspondent, Financial Times).
+The session will be chaired by Nick Linford (Editor, FE Week).
+Also invited to speak is: Michelle Donelan MP (Minister for Children and Families).

 ** Note: This event will take place in the conference secure zone.
 To access the secure zone you will need to obtain a pass directly from the Conservative Party.**